anquanscan/sec-tools/README.md

 [unikraft](https://github.com/unikraft/unikraft): Unikraft is an automated system for building specialized OSes known as unikernels.
 Unikraft can be configured to be POSIX-compliant.
 (Core repository)
 [Exploit-Discord-Cache-System-PoC](https://github.com/ecriminal/Exploit-Discord-Cache-System-PoC): 🗄️ Exploit Discord's cache system to remote upload payloads to Discord users machines (possible malware dropper for e.g. targeting specific victims)
 [RustScan](https://github.com/RustScan/RustScan): 🤖 The Modern Port Scanner 🤖
 [crowdsec](https://github.com/crowdsecurity/crowdsec): CrowdSec - the open-source and participative IPS able to analyze visitor behavior & provide an adapted response to all kinds of attacks.
 It also leverages the crowd power to generate a global CTI database to protect the user network.
+[b11](https://github.com/BotolMehedi/b11): 11 DIGIT FACEBOOK ACCOUNTS PASSWORD CRACKER <br> FOR BANGLADESHI TERMUX USERS